Terms and Conditions

 4. PRICE OF THE GOODS

-4.1 The price of the Goods (hardcopy and licenses) shall be the price quoted on the Website.
+4.1 The price of the Goods shall be the price quoted on the Website.
 All prices quoted are valid for fourteen (14) days only, after which time they may be altered by the Company without giving notice to the Customer.

-4.2 Quoted prices exclude all postage and packing costs for hardcopy resources.
+4.2 Quoted prices exclude all postage and packing costs for stock items.

 4.3 Payment can be made using cheque, credit/debit card (via Paypal) or bank transfer.